Fire-Dragon-DoL/shark/README.md

 - The top-level namespace is reserved to Rails
 - The business logic is located into `lib/domain`, under `Domain` namespace
+- Rubocop style-guide is being followed, the configuration can be found in the root directory of the project

 ### API Versioning